 On Sunday we march again to the Upper Basillica for the Closing Mass, when Candles for each of the Services will also be blessed.
 Later these candles are taken to the Grotto and lit where we think of all those for whom we have prayed.
 In a special way we remember those who have made the ultimate sacrifice in the service of peace and humanity.
 “At the going down of the Sun, and in the morning, we will remember them…..”

 And so the Pilgrimage ends and Lourdes Airport copes with a 400% increase in traffic as we return to our homes and duty stations as instruments of reconciliation, builders of bridges and sowers of peace.

-The date of the 2018 Pilgrimage will be published soon, a special year to consider coming as it is the 80th Anniversary of the First pilgrimage.
+The 2018 Pilgrimage will take place from the Thursday the 17th of May to Monday the 21st of May, It is a special year to consider coming as it is the 60th Anniversary of the First pilgrimage.